A buyer persona is a fictionalized portrayal of your ideal customer, painting a life-like picture of who that customer is.

 Why Create Buyer Personas?

-You may also consider creating negative personas (i.e. the opposite of your ideal customer), those that take up your time selling but never convert or end up having a negative CLV (Customer Lifetime Value) as they cost more to serve than they bring in.
-With negative personas you know exactly who is not worth your time actively marketing and selling to.
+You may also consider creating negative personas (i.e. the opposite of your ideal customer), those that take up your time selling to but never convert or end up having a negative CLV (Customer Lifetime Value) as they cost more to serve than they bring in.

 Example Buyer Persona For Your Financial Advisory Business